-- Undergraduate Admission to Faculty of Science
+Undergraduate Admission to Faculty of Science

 - General Requirements

-- Entrance Examination for Self-supported
+- Entrance Examination for Undergraduate Applicants

-- Government Supported Students
+- Government Supported International Students

-Admission procedure varies by departments.
+- Admission Procedure varies by departments.
 It also differs by level (master/doctor), admission year, your nationality and also by your financial status (governmental scholarship recipient or self-supported).

-Applicants should first visit the departments websites and find a faculty member(s) to discuss your research plan before you apply.
+- Applicants should first visit the departments websites and find a faculty member(s) to discuss your research plan before you apply.

-- MEXT Scholarship Application (Master/Doctor)
+MEXT Scholarship Application through Japan Embassy

 - Applicants must contact the Japan Embassy in your own country and obtain an application packet there.
 Graduate School and Faculty of Science does not know anything about the specific procedure planned by each embassy.